avirakesh/rpi-retro-display/README.md

                                // Applies a multiplier to the output of pixlet binary.
                                // Value ideally between 0 and 1, both inclusive, but you do you!
-                               // Negative brightness will clamp to 0
+                               // Negative brightness will clamp to 0 "schema_vals": {
+                // These are the user preferences that would typically be
+                // Selected by the user through UI.
+Lacking a UI, we use the JSON
+                // to set these values instead.
+                "<field-id-1>": "<field-value-1>",
+                "<field-id-2>": "<field-value-2>",
+            }

         },
         {